 The Gettin Place is a powerful portrait of a family struggling to defend its turf in a changing world, to hold on to the gettin place, the source from which they derive the tools for survival.

 Susan Straight is the author of six novels, including A Million Nightingales and the National Book Award finalist Highwire Moon.
-She has written for The New York Times Magazine, the Los Angeles Times, Harper’s Magazine, and NPR’s All Things Considered….
-More about Susan Straight
+She has written for The New York Times Magazine, the Los Angeles Times, Harper’s Magazine, and NPR’s All Things Considered.
+Her short stories have won an Edgar Award… More about Susan Straight

 Published by Anchor Jul 14, 1997| 496 Pages| 5-3/16 x 8| ISBN 9780385486590